Caught on camera: Do you know them?

 Do you know any of these people?
 These CCTV images have been released by police in Calderdale of people they would like to speak to.

-CD158 is in relation to a theft from a shop on January 8.
+CD166 is in relation to an attempted theft from a shop on January 4.

 Some of these people could be suspects and have not necessarily commited a crime.